-Jitendra Solanki, a Sebi certified investment advisor said, "What Sebi has done is to bring growth in the mutual funds industry by tapping these users.
-Digital wallets will increase their penetration significantly, since it will bring the ease of investing which Gen Y demands.
-The growth of direct plans have seen the maximum participation from tech-savvy investors and digital wallets will bring even the non-tech savvy to the mutual funds industry."
+Jitendra Solanki, a Sebi certified investment advisor said, "What Sebi has done is to bring growth in the mutual fund's industry by tapping these users.
+Digital wallets will increase their penetration significantly since it will bring the ease of investing which Gen Y demands.
+The growth of direct plans has seen the maximum participation from tech-savvy investors and digital wallets will bring even the non-tech savvy to the mutual fund's industry."

-In India, around 70 percent of domestic savings goes into bank fixed deposits and the mutual fund industry sees a huge scope for growth.
-However, experts believe that the low demand of mutual funds from public outside major cities is due to low levels of financial literacy, cultural attitudes towards savings and investments.
+In India, around 70 percent of domestic savings go into bank fixed deposits and the mutual fund industry sees huge scope for growth.
+However, experts believe that the low demand for mutual funds from the public outside major cities is due to low levels of financial literacy, cultural attitudes towards savings, and investments.
 Banking correspondents should also be engaged to provide basic knowledge of investing and savings to tier 2 and 3 cities to see growth in mutual funds.

 At present, with declining rates on fixed deposits and more investors opting for systematic investment plans to invest in equities, assets under management (AUM) of equity mutual funds have grown at a record high to Rs 4.5 lakh crore at the end of July, according to Association of Mutual Funds in India (Amfi) data.

-According to the RBI, there are three kinds of wallets - closed, semi-closed and open wallets.
-For financial transactions, companies who have been established as open and semi closed wallets alone are eligible.
+According to the RBI, there are three kinds of wallets - closed, semi-closed, and open wallets.
+For financial transactions, companies that have been established as open and semi-closed wallets alone are eligible.

-Anil Rego, chief executive officer and founder, Right Horizons said, "We do not believe that this will have a substantial impact on inflows to mutual funds as the KYC processes, and investor education need to be followed.
-The digital wallets would be an additional feature, but however this is a positive and welcome step."
+Anil Rego, chief executive officer and founder, Right Horizons said, "We do not believe that this will have a substantial impact on inflows to mutual funds as the KYC processes, and investor education needs to be followed.
+The digital wallets would be an additional feature, but however, this is a positive and welcome step."